ephbaum/elxrBB-tutorial/README.md

 I do hope some folks might [contribute]() in the future, maybe even some folks with actual Elixir experience will be willing to vet the project

 Or maybe it will be another repo gathering dust :shrug:

+## Important Note

+I make no warranty.
+This is a work in progress and I have no idea what I'm doing (probably).
+ChatGPT and I seem to be having a pretty productive conversation, but this may all be made up bullshit.
+Do not rely on it until this document suggests otherwise.